Why is Self Care Vital?

 We met once a week to support each other, to share perspective and to meditate together.

-This level of support was invaluable, not only for me but also for the people who I could then support better.
+This level of support was invaluable, not only for me but also for the people I could support better.

 Are you beginning to wonder whether you may be showing these signs?

-While caring for others is important we need a balance and a solid foundation of self-care to keep moving forward and to keep seeing each situation for what it truly is.
-It is appropriate to cultivate and enhance your well-being.
+While caring for others is important, we need a balance and a solid foundation of self-care to keep moving forward and to keep seeing each situation for what it truly is.

-We simply CANNOT give more of ourselves to others than to ourselves.
+We CANNOT give more of ourselves to others than to ourselves.